kurt-krueckeberg/23tree-in-cpp/notes/23tree.rst

 2 3 Tree Discussions
 --------------------

-The following sources provide discuss 2 3 Trees:
+The following sources discuss 2 3 Trees:

 1. `Balanced Trees <http://algs4.cs.princeton.edu/33balanced/>`_
 2. `Data Structures Balanced Trees <https://www.cse.unr.edu/~mgunes/cs302/Chapter19-BalancedSearchTrees.ppt>`_
 3. `Deletion in 2 3 trees <http://www-bcf.usc.edu/~dkempe/CS104/11-19.pdf>`_
 4. `Virgina Tech 2 3 Tree slides <http://courses.cs.vt.edu/cs2606/Fall07/Notes/T05B.2-3Trees.pdf>`_

-The insertion algorithm uses the 4-node technique discuss in #1.
-The delete algorithm is base on #2 and #3.
+The insertion algorithm is based on the 4-node technique discussed in #1.
+The delete algorithm is based on #2 and #3.

 Nested Class tree23<Key, Value>::KeyValue
 -------------------------------------------

-The key and value are stored in a KeyValue, which has both a move assignement and move constructor to improve the efficiency of the tree insertion algorithm.
+The key and value are stored in a KeyValue object.
+KeyValue has both a move assignement and move constructor to improve the efficiency of the tree insertion algorithm.

 .. code-block:: cpp